Dribbble WordPress Plugin

-Trent Walton seeded the idea and asked me to make a Dribbble plugin, so I created a plugin that by default mimic’d the wonderful UI created by Dan Cederholm and Rich Thornett.
-After a couple emails with those gentlemen for their permission to use some assets and a day of coding, we got something we were proud of.
+Trent Walton seeded the idea and asked me to make a Dribbble plugin, so I created one that (by default) mimic’d the wonderful UI created by Dan Cederholm and Rich Thornett.
+After a couple emails with the gentlemen from Salem, we got their permission to use some assets and a plugin was born.

 One of the most important thing I wanted to maintain was flexibility in the plugin so there are lots of options you can turn on and off.
 Have a look at all the features, or just download it.